centrahq/api-documentation/pages/03.fe-development/12.lowestprice/docs.md

 - pricelist
 - product variant

 Only buyable product prices will be recorded.
 That means that all the following conditions must be met for a price to be considered during calculations:
 - active product display
 - store is direct to consumer
 - product display is enabled for given market
 - product variant is active
-- price list is active
+- pricelist is active

 Recorded prices will be adjusted by any relevant campaigns that met the following conditions:
-- the campaign is enabled for market
+- the campaign is enabled for the market
 - product variant is enabled for the campaign
 - campaign status is active
 - campaign date restrictions are satisfied (start and end dates)